cloudify-cosmo/getcloudify.org/source/guide/3.2/plugin-vcloud.md

     * `protocol` network protocol.
 Can be 'tcp', 'udp' or 'any'.
 Applies only for 'DNAT'.
     * `original_port` original port.
 Applies only for 'DNAT'.
     * `translated_port` translated port.
 Applies only for 'DNAT'.
-    * `type` list of strings containing NAT types.
+    * `type` list of NAT types.
 Can be 'SNAT', 'DNAT' or both.
 * `vcloud_config` see the [vCloud Configuration](#vcloud-configuration).

 **Mapped Operations:**